thuyetbao/snapfire/docs/troubleshooting.md

 root@friend-probe:~$
 ```

+Workaround: Using journalctl to check the logs to diagnose the issue
-Workaround: Re-deploy the application again by `restart` command
+and re-deploying the application by using the `restart` command.